 People with bipolar disorder experience severe high and low moods.
 These are called manic (or hypomanic) and depressive episodes.
-However, with the right treatment, many people with bipolar have healthy relationships.
+However, with the right treatment, many people with bipolar disorder can have healthy relationships.

 This article discusses how bipolar disorder may impact relationships.
-It also gives relationship tips for a person with bipolar and their partner.
+It also provides relationship tips for a person with bipolar disorder and their partner.

 It is likely to be the symptoms of bipolar disorder, not the condition itself, that may cause relationship problems.

-There are many ways to treat bipolar.
+There are many ways to treat bipolar disorder.
 A combination of medication and psychotherapy often successfully reduces symptoms.

 With the right treatment, people with bipolar disorder may have long periods during which their mood is stable.
 Or, they may only have mild symptoms, which are unlikely to significantly affect their relationship.